 Drink several glasses of water (sorry, no alcohol, although it probably feels like that’s the answer sometimes).
 It’s important to drink at least 64oz of water each day, 8 – 8oz glasses of it, to stay hydrated.
 The best thing about water is that it can refresh and energize you, so you feel rejuvenated.
 It’s common to feel rundown, depressed, and irritable when you aren’t getting enough water.
-All it takes to rejuvenate yourself when your energy level drops, is to splash cold water on your face and/or drink a cold glass of water.
-And, according to the AARP, another way to boost your energy is to take a 10-15 minute cold shower during the day.
+Here are just six benefits of drinking water according to WebMD:

-Laugh to burnt out stress
+Laugh to burn off stress

 A good way to refresh, when you feel worn out is to laugh.
 More specifically, make yourself “belly laugh.”
 Truth-be-told, laughter is the perfect remedy for “caregiver stress and burnout.”
 And, guess what?
 A giggle or two can rejuvenate you!
 So, grab that bestseller off of the shelf, watch a 30-minute funny sitcom or 2-hour comedy, and/or call a “funny” friend and ask him/her to come over for a while.
 Most of all, try to see the humor in every situation you encounter.

 Another way to renew your strength is to exercise.
 If you are like most of us, exercise isn’t exactly our favorite thing to do on our “off times,” but it’s an important thing to do if we want to energize ourselves.
 The good news is that once you finish working out, you’ll feel a thousand times better.
 Plus, the best way to renew your strength is by moving – especially when you are experiencing “caregiver stress and burnout.”